puslecka/idividual_households_forecasting/README.md

 |   ...    |          ...         |     ...     |

 The scripts assume that the data was downloaded from the respective sources specified in the first cell of each notebook.
+The data preprocessing scripts require only pandas and numpy and were tested with pandas==2.1.1 and numpy==1.26.0.

+In addition there is included a script containing comparison of performance of LSTM-based model for each dataset on different forecasting horizons.
+The script assumes that the datasets were previously preprocessed with the abovementioned scripts.